 Figure 2.
 Estimated abundance and trend of Western Arctic bowhead whales, 1978-2011 (Givens et al. 2016), as computed from ice-based counts and acoustic data collected during bowhead whale spring migrations past Point Barrow, Alaska.
-The 2019 ice-based abundance estimate and confidence interval (Givens et al. 2021a, 2021b) are also shown; however, the trend line has not been extended because a formal analysis has not been conducted to determine whether the population is likely to have continued to increase exponentially.
+The 2019 ice-based abundance estimate and confidence interval (Givens et al. 2021a, 2021b) are shown as a black dot and the 2019 aerial survey line-transect estimate and confidence interval (Ferguson et al. 2022) are shown as a gray asterisk; however, the trend line has not been extended because a formal analysis has not been conducted to determine whether the population is likely to have continued to increase exponentially.

-population is currently being harvested and the population has been estimated to be at a substantial fraction of its carrying capacity (Brandon and Wade 2006); therefore, this stock may not be growing at its maximum rate.
+The presumed current estimate for the rate of increase for the Western Arctic stock of bowhead whales (3.7%: 95% CI = 2.9-4.6%: Givens et al. 2016) should not be used as an estimate of the maximum net productivity rate (R{MAX}) because the population is currently being harvested and the population has been estimated to be at a substantial fraction of its carrying capacity (Brandon and Wade 2006); therefore, this stock may not be growing at its maximum rate.
 Thus, the cetacean maximum theoretical net productivity rate of 4% will be used for the Western Arctic stock of bowhead whales (NMFS 2023a).